Planning a visit to Rome’s Colosseum in 2026?

 How early should I arrive at the Colosseum?

-Arrive about 15 to 30 minutes before your timed entry so you have time for security, entrance checks, and finding the correct gate.
+Arrive about 15 to 30 minutes before your timed entry so you have time for entrance checks, finding the correct gate, and sorting out any ticket or ID questions.
+Arriving much earlier does not usually mean you can enter early, because timed-entry rules still apply.

 Read the arrival timing advice.